-Within 2023, DEPA Commercial S.A. declared dividend amounting to $\leq$ 5.5 million, and the amount corresponding to HELLENiQ Energy Holdings is $\leq$ 1.9 million.
+Within 2023, DEPA Commercial S.A. declared dividend amounting to €5.5 million, and the amount corresponding to HELLENiQ Energy Holdings is €1.9 million.
 The dividend was paid within November 2023.
+In the 2024 Annual General Meeting, DEPA Commercial decided to not declare any dividends relating to the 2023 results.